escuccim/LaraBlog/README.md

 'admin' => \Escuccim\LaraBlog\Middleware\AdminMiddleware::class,
 ```

 Once you have installed this, run the migrations which will create the necessary database tables and add a few columns to the users table.

 ``` bash
 php artisan migrate
 ```
 The migrations will automatically seed the DB with a default user: admin@example.com with password: password.
-It will also add a blog article and a label called test.
+It will also add a test blog article and a label called test.

+The migrations also add two fields to the users table:
+ * image contains a URI for an image which is displayed next to comments left by users
+ * type specifies whether the user is an admin or not, 1 is admin, 0 is normal user

 To load the CSS and JS files this package needs for the editor you need to add the following to your layouts/app.blade.php file in the header section:
 ```
 @yield('header')
 ```

-You can choose to publish the config file type:
+You can choose to publish the config file and the views with:
 ``` bash
 php artisan vendor:publish
 ```